axa-group/Parsr/docs/installation.md

 ## 3. Bare-Metal Installation

+*Note: Currently, table detection requires Python 3.7 and below, as a vital dependency, `camelot-py` has not been ported yet to Python 3.8.*

 If the automatic install script is not available for your platform, you can always do a manual installation following this steps:

 ### 3.1.
 Installing Dependencies under Linux